ianBBB/wmr-dev/README.md

 # wmr-dev
 Development of a modernised version of the old WebMark : WebMark Regenisis.

-The motivation for this work comes from several quarters.
+The motivation for this work comes from several quarters;
 @ The previous WebMark was written in very old versions of PHP, Javascript and HTML.
 It is so old, it preceeded CSS.
 Updating was in order.
 @ There were a number of limitations and strange bugs with the original WebMark.
 @ There was a number improvements that have been suggested but were not implemented as the system was no longer supported.